AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 ## Edit in Express

 You can edit image assets (JPG or PNG) directly within GenStudio for Performance Marketing using Adobe Express.
-The _[!UICONTROL Powered by Adobe Express]_ canvas provides convenient features to enhance your images without leaving the GenStudio application.
+The _[!UICONTROL Powered by Adobe Express]_ Canvas provides convenient features to enhance your images without leaving the GenStudio application.
 You can easily remove backgrounds, apply generative fills, adjust effects, and crop images.

 1. In _[!DNL Content]_, select an image asset.
 Clicking on an asset opens a focused view of the asset.

 1. In the asset view, click the **[!UICONTROL Edit in Adobe Express]** icon in the upper right.

-1. In the _[!UICONTROL Powered by Adobe Express]_ canvas, use the Express controls on the left panel to enhance your image.
+1. In the _[!UICONTROL Powered by Adobe Express]_ Canvas, use the Express controls on the left panel to enhance your image.

 1. When you are happy with the updated image, click **[!UICONTROL Save copy]** in the upper right.